R-Czajka/RobertC_Lab2/README.md

 # RobertC_Lab2
-This code uses several formulas such as the discout factor formula to look at cost benefit analysis.
+This code uses several formulas such as the discount factor formula to look at cost benefit analysis.